JavitoRoGo/My-own-projects/MyActivityRings/README.md

 * SwiftUI used.
 * SwiftCharts used.
 * JSON and Codable protocol used for data saving.
-* Using TabView, table views and charts.
+* Using TabView, list views and charts.
 * Displaying horizontal carrousel view.
 * Using MVVM arquitecture.
 * iOS target.